Mizzou’s Top 10

-Based on quality of teaching, research and scholarship, MU is one of only 34 public U.S. universities invited to membership in the prestigious Association of American Universities (AAU).
+Based on quality of teaching, research and scholarship, MU is one of only 34 public U.S. universities — and one of only two institutions in Missouri — invited to membership in the prestigious Association of American Universities (AAU).

-A $2.1 billion global enterprise, MU accounts for 70 percent of the research dollars flowing to Missouri public universities.
+A $2.2 billion global enterprise, MU accounts for about 70 percent of the research dollars flowing to Missouri public universities.
 Research generates new knowledge and jobs.

 MU is one of only six public institutions nationwide that can claim a medical school, veterinary medicine college and a law school on the same campus.
 Faculty and students also have immediate access to agriculture and engineering colleges along with the country's most powerful university nuclear research reactor.

 Known for collaborative, interdisciplinary research, MU has incomparable expertise and resources on a global scale in four areas: Food for the Future, One Health/One Medicine, Media of the Future and Sustainable Energy.
 We call this the Mizzou Advantage.

 Ellis Fischel Cancer Center at MU is the first academic health center to join MD Anderson Cancer Network® as a certified member.
 The network gives medical teams access to MD Anderson’s experts and best practices.

 MU educates the workforce, including a large number of STEM graduates.
 More than 40 percent of the record 8,668 degrees awarded last year were in science, technology, engineering, mathematics and health fields.

 In 2015-16, a record 58 percent of MU’s student-athletes earned a GPA of 3.0 or higher.
 The overall grade point average for student athletes was 3.03, the highest in the last ten years.